Overview

 Transport

-Cars account for 42% of the transport consumption, followed by trucks and light vehicles with 37.6% share, water with 10% and domestic air with 3.4% (Figure 7).
+In 2021, trucks and light vehicles accounted for 43% of the transport consumption, followed by cars with 37% share, water with 10% and buses with 4.5% (Figure 7).

 Figure 7: Transport energy consumption by mode

-Source: ODYSSEECars represent 81.6% of passenger traffic in 2018, followed by bus with 16.2% and rail with only 2.2%.
-The share of cars increased by almost 10 points in comparison to 2000, leading to a reduction in bus and rail transport by 9% and 2%, respectively (Figure 8).
+Cars represented 86.2% of passenger traffic in 2021, followed by buses with 12.2% and rail with only 1.7%.
+The share of cars increased by almost 15 points in comparison to 2000, leading to a reduction in buses and rail transport by 12.5 points and 1.8 points respectively (Figure 8).

 Figure 8: Modal split of inland passenger traffic

-Source: ODYSSEEThe breakdown of freight transport remained the same between year 2000 and 2018.
-Road freight transport is dominant with 98.6% share, while rail freight transport only accounts for 1.4% (Figure 9).
+The breakdown of freight transport remained the same between year 2000 and 2021.
+Road freight transport was dominant in 2021 with 97.1% share, while rail freight transport only accounted for 2.9% (Figure 9).

 Figure 9: Modal split of inland freight traffic

-Source: ODYSSEEGreece's total final energy consumption for transport decreased by 9% from 2000 to 2018.
-The increasing activity (by 30% for passenger traffic, from 89 Gpkm in 2000 to 128 Gpkm in 2018), contributed to an increase of 3.25 Mtoe, while the energy savings from the implementation of energy efficiency improvement measures contributed to the decrease of transport sector final energy consumption by 3.4 Mtoe (Figure 10).
+Greece's total final energy consumption for transport decreased by 12% from 2000 to 2021.
+The increasing activity contributed to a rise of 2.27 Mtoe, while the energy savings from the implementation of energy efficiency improvement measures contributed to the decrease of transport sector final energy consumption by 3.42 Mtoe (Figure 10).

 Figure 10: Main drivers of the energy consumption variation in transport

-Source: ODYSSEEThe 4th NEEAP of Greece, published in 2017, provides a comprehensive overview of the progress made towards the EU 2020 targets and gives the measures implemented in transport sector.
-The development of energy efficiency improvement mechanisms, such as transport infrastructure projects and resharing of public transport system, as well as the establishment of regulations such as introduction of eco-driving in the training material for getting a driving licence and the linking of vehicle taxation to energy efficiency and CO2 emissions, led to the achievement of energy saving (Figure 10).
+Greece's National Energy and Climate Plan (NECP), published in December 2019, provides a comprehensive overview of the progress made towards the EU 2030 targets and gives the measures implemented in the transport sector.
+The development of energy efficiency improvement mechanisms, such as transport infrastructure projects and resharing of public transport system, as well as the establishment of regulations such as the introduction of electromobility and the linking of vehicle taxation to energy efficiency and CO2 emissions, led to the achievement of energy savings (Figure 10).
+The Greek government aims to improve the efficiency of the transport sector and reduce its impact on climate by increasing electrification and the use of alternative fuels and promoting a modal shift to public transport.

 Table 3: Sample of policies and measures implemented in the transport sector